 Torque Wrench Use

-This article will discuss the use of the TW-1 and TW-2 torque wrenches (both discontinued)
+This article will discuss the use of beam-style torque wrenches such as the TW-1 and TW-2 (both discontinued)

 The TW-1 and TW-2 are very simple in their operation.
 Both tools are accurate and durable.
 The TW-1 1/4” drive and comes with an adaptor to accept 3/8” bits.
 The TW-2 accepts only 3/8” drive sockets.